 Nick holds a Bachelor of Fine Arts Degree from Rhode Island School of Design where he majored in Film/Animation/Video.
 For the past ten years, he has made a living as a freelance cinematographer and editor.
 His freelance film work includes independent feature documentaries, live action films, television segments, music videos, dance performances, concerts, plays, sport tournaments, commercials, live streamed conferences, weddings, politics and other events.
 From 2007-2012, Nick worked as a camera operator, graphics generator, videotape technician and studio director for "Eyewitness News This Morning", "The Rhode Show", and other local programs at WPRI-12/WNAC-64.
 Nick joined TAPA during its founding year, providing filmmaking instruction and integration to the students.
 The TAPA community continues to inspire him with fresh ideas and unique perspectives.
 His goal is to hone the students' technical and storytelling skills to achieve their visions effectively while guiding them into professional career opportunities.

 K. Funmilayo Aileru, Adjunct Film Artist in Residence

-Kourtnie F. Aileru, commonly known as wacklikethat, is a new media artist who practices multimedia installation and performance. wacklikethat was born in Providence, RI where ze lives and works as a student, community arts educator, and grassroots organizer.
+Kourtnie F. Aileru, commonly known as wacklikethat, is a new media artist who practices multimedia installation and performance.
+Kourtnie was born in Providence, RI where ze lives and works as a student, community arts educator, and grassroots organizer.
 They hold a BA in Media Arts and Media Culture Studies from Hampshire College and a Master’s Decree from RISD in Digital + Media.